-Because another module provides the resizable arrays needed for the bucket list, the complexity of the linear hash algorithm is in two areas.
-The first, linked list management, is straightforward in the physical case, but must be performed in a specific order in the logical case.
+From our point of view, the linked list management portion of the hash table algorithm is particularly interesting.
+It is straightforward in the physical case, but must be performed in a specific order in the logical case.
 See Figure 4 for a sequence of steps that safely implement the necessary linked list operations.
-Note that in the first two cases, the portion of the linked list that is visible from LLADD's point of view is always consistent.
+Note that in the first two cases, the portion of the linked list that is visible from LLADD's point of view is always logically consistent.
 This is important for crash recovery; it is possible that LLADD will crash before the entire sequence of operations has been completed.
 The logging protocol guarantees that some prefix of the log will be available.
-Therefore, as long as the run-time version of the hash table is always consistent, we may be certain that the logical consistency of the linked list is maintained at all steps.
-Here, the challenge comes from the fact that the buffer manager only provides atomic updates of single pages; in practice, a linked list may span pages.
+Therefore, because the run-time version of the hash table is always consistent, we know that the version of the hash table produced by the REDO phase of recovery will also be consistent.
+Note that we have to worry about ordering because the buffer manager only provides atomic updates of single pages, but our linked list may span pages.

-The last case, where buckets are split as the bucket list is expanded, is a bit more complicated.
-We must maintain consistency between two linked lists, and a page at the begining of the hash table that contains the last bucket that we successfully split.
-Here, we misuse the undo entry to ensure proper crash recovery.
+The third case, where buckets are split as the bucket list is expanded, is a bit more complicated.
+We must maintain consistency between two linked lists, and a page at the beginning of the hash table that contains the last bucket that we successfully split.
+Here, we use the undo entry to ensure proper crash recovery, not by undoing the split, but by actually redoing it; this is a perfectly valid "undo" strategy for some operations.
 Our bucket split algorithm is idempotent, so it may be applied an arbitrary number of times to a given bucket with no ill-effects.
-Also note that (for our purposes), there is never a good reason to undo a bucket split, so we can safely apply the split whether or not the current transaction commits.
+Also note that in this case there is not a good reason to undo a bucket split, so we can safely apply the split whether or not the current transaction commits.

-First, we write an "undo" record that checks the hash table's metadata and redoes the split if necessary (this record has no effect unless we crash during this bucket split).
+First, we write an "undo" record that checks the hash table's meta-data and redoes the split if necessary (this record has no effect unless we crash during this bucket split).
 Second, we write (and execute) a series of redo-only records to the log.
 These encode the bucket split, and follow the linked list protocols listed above.
-Finally, we write a redo-only entry that updates the hash table's metadata.12
+Finally, we write a redo-only entry that updates the hash table's meta-data.11

 We allow pointer aliasing at this step so that a given key can be present for a short period of time in both buckets.
 If we crash before the undo entry is written, no harm is done.
-If we crash after the entire update makes it to log, the redo stage will set the hash's metadata appropriately, and the 'undo' record becomes a no-op.
-If we crash in the middle of the bucket split, we know that the current transaction did not commit, and that recovery will execute the 'undo' record.
-It will see that the bucket split is still pending and finish splitting the bucket appropriately.
-Since the bucket split is idempotent, and we've arranged for it to behave correctly regardless of the point at which it was interrupted, the hastable is correctly restored.
+If we crash after the entire update makes it to log, the redo stage will set the hash's meta-data appropriately, and the undo record becomes a no-op.
+If we crash in the middle of the bucket split, we know that the current transaction did not commit, and that recovery will execute the undo record.
+It will see that the bucket split is still pending and finish splitting the bucket.
+Therefore, the hash table is correctly restored.